 A résumé (from French — résumé, which means “abstract” or “summary”) is a short-form document that provides a brief overview of your previous positions, skills, and education.
 Typically, a good résumé is one to two pages long and should be targeted at a specific position.

 A CV (Curriculum Vitae, which means “course of life” in Latin), on the other hand, is more detailed and can stretch well beyond two pages.
-Usually, a CV has a full chronological order listing the whole course of your career and contains details about your education, professional career, publications, awards, honors, and other achievements.
+Usually, a CV has a full chronological order listing the whole course of your career and contains details about your education, and professional career, publications, awards, honors, and other achievements.

 So, let’s sum up: